MGulas/project-6-ruby-on-rails-DOGYOU/README.md

 Landon Holland - Authorization for all controllers, parameter filtering for comments, and autofill for scores based on parameters.

-Hunter Mills - Admin, User and Team Controllers
+Hunter Mills - Created Sessions and Admin Controllers.
+Worked on User Controller's add_user_to_section.

 Cathyna Tong - Course, Project, Admin and User Controllers